 In October, 1964, the Warren Commission reported that it "found no evidence that either Lee Harvey Oswald or Jack Ruby was part of any conspiracy, domestic or foreign, to assassinate President Kennedy".
 It also stated that there was no "significant link between Ruby and organized crime".
 This information came from friends of Ruby, including Dave Yarras, a Mafia hit man.

-Jack Ruby's conviction was later overturned, but he died from cancer on 3rd January, 1967, while waiting for a new trial.
+Jack Ruby's original conviction was later overturned, but he died from cancer on 3rd January, 1967, while waiting for a new trial.

 He is egocentric and expects much attention, but is unable to get it as there are many children at home.
 His behavior is further colored by his early sex experiences, his great interest (in sex) and the gang situation in the street.
 From a superficial examination of his mother who was here with him, it is apparent that she has no insight into his problem, and she is thoroughly inadequate in the further training of this boy.